Candidate48/junit4Wiki/Rules.md

 ## TemporaryFolder Rule

-- The TemporaryFolder Rule allows creation of files and folders that are guaranteed to be deleted when the test method finishes (whether it passes or fails):
+- The TemporaryFolder Rule allows creation of files and folders that are deleted when the test method finishes (whether it passes or fails).
+By default no exception is thrown if resources cannot be deleted:

 ```java
 public static class HasTempFolder {